 - Lower monthly payments – saving $100, $200 or even more on your monthly payment not only makes your life easier; it saves you big on interest over the years.

-What Are the Downsides of Refinancing Your Mortgage in 2017?
+What Are the Downsides of Refinancing Your Mortgage?

 People refinance to save money and pull out equity.
 But remember that every new loan comes with costs of its own.
 You may be paying for points, and every loan has closing costs.
 You will probably have to pay for these types of fees: